Central to torch is the torch_tensor objects.

 new_empty(size, dtype=NULL, device=NULL, requires_grad=FALSE) -> Tensor

-Returns a Tensor of size size
+Returns a Tensor of size size filled with uninitialized

 data.
 By default, the returned Tensor has the same

-and torch_device
+torch_dtype and torch_device as this

 tensor.